Skip Navigation

 Application owners must carefully manage the migration timing to ensure proper application function during the migration process.

-The plan migration is asynchronous.
-The app config vars for the add-on update after the migration completes.
+Plan migration is fully asynchronous.
+The app config vars for the add-on are updated after the migration completes.
+The plan-change-started

 $ heroku addons:upgrade borealis-pg:newplan